chrislawlor/django-pachyderm/README.rst

 A set (well, one for now) of Django Fields for PostgreSQL special data types.

-Currently, only ArrayField is supported, but support for JSON and UUID types is coming soon :)
+Currently, only ArrayField and UUIDField are supported, but support for other types is coming soon :)

 Why?